-David Walker’s Appeal is an uncompromising African-centered discourse that attacks white injustice and advocates Black self-reliance.
-Its publication in 1830 intensified the debate and struggle against slavery.
-More than a petition against slavery, the Appeal is a foundational document from which many contemporary themes in Black political philosophy have evolved.
+David Walker’s Appeal is an uncompromising African-centered discourse that attacks whyte injustice and advocates Black self-reliance.
+Its publication in 1830 intensified the debate and struggle against the Maafa (Atlantic slavery).
+More than a petition against the Maafa, the Appeal is a foundational document from which many contemporary themes in Black political philosophy have evolved.

 Review: David Walker’s Appeal

 “Self-published in 1829 and distributed to enslaved Blacks throughout southern plantations through ingenious methods, Walker’s Appeak caused a firestorm reaction among southern slaveholders.
 The subversive intent of the Appeal, which called for violent resistance against slavery, made Walker a marked man.
 His appeal to resistance was not rooted solely in retribution.
 Walker based is arguments on biblical and historical examples of resistance.
 He was truly committed to social change but keenly aware of the radical means required to achieve it.
 Walker’s Appeal can be said to be an early African American precursor to Malcolm’s By Any Means Necessary or The Ballot or the Bullet–a fearless cry for freedom, by any means necessary…” —Sacred Fire: The QBR 100 Essential Black Books